diamSystems/Press/diamOS_Support_Lifecycle_Press_Release.md

 ---

-### About diam Systems Ltd.
+### About diam Systems
-diam Systems Ltd, based in Keighley, Bradford, is a forward-thinking technology company specializing in operating systems, enterprise software, and innovative applications.
+diam Systems, based in Keighley, Bradford, is a forward-thinking technology company specializing in operating systems, enterprise software, and innovative applications.
 Our flagship product, diamOS, is designed to empower users with a secure, user-friendly Linux-based platform, tailored to meet the diverse needs of modern professionals.